Value your car

 Step 3 — Read the RC carefully

-The Registration Certificate (RC) is the car's identity document.
 Match every field against what the seller tells you, in person, before handing over any money.

 S.No Field What to verify How Red flag